||Click here for the site directory.|

 (This year, as we used to every year, we are updating all information.
 The upper left corner of each site page will tell you if our update for that particular page is complete, but even for pages not yet fully updated for this year, the information is very probably still correct and useful.)

 We have had, in the past couple of years, demands on our personal time that have restricted our gardening--corn, peas, tomatoes, peppers, those have been about it--and have precluded our working on this site, or even, we blush to say, responding to emails about it.
 We are working hard on checking and, where appropriate, updating everything here for 2012-nd preparing our own garden--and will at least try to deal with emails, though we still have other pressures.

-The directory below shows the layout of the entire site.
+The directory a little farther below shows the layout of the entire site.